static-suite/static-suite-data-server/README.md

 module.exports = main;
 ```

 The post processor is a single file, instead of several ones like queries.
-The reason for this is to be able to easily execute different post processors in a given order, or bypass some of them (or event sorting them differently) given some conditions.
+The reason for this is to be able to easily execute different post processors in a given order, or bypass some of them (or even sorting them differently) given some conditions.

 ### processFile